jethornton/flexgui/docs/source/misc.rst

 To make the entry boxes touch-screen aware, add a Dynamic Property called `mode` and set the value to `touch`.
-Then when you touch it, a numeric popup will appear, allowing you to enter the numbers:
+Then when you touch it, a numeric popup will appear, allowing you to enter the numbers

 .. image:: /images/dsc-01.png
    :align: center